priprii/FFXIVPlugins/README.md

 ### PartyPyon

-Automatically re-create Party Finder listings.
+Automatically re-create Party Finder listings. *(This plugin is only for verified venue owners)*

 ### PartyRangePyon